gallagelpi/final_project_cfds/scalability.md

 The library follows a **modular design pattern** where **abstract base classes** are used to extend each part of the library.
 This README includes concrete examples from the current codebase.

 ## How to Contribute (Abstract-Class First)
-- Each component exposes one primary method; implement that method by inheriting from the suggested abstract base class (or interface) below.
-- Keep implementations minimal and focused; favor composition over inheritance for helpers.
-- Add tests for the primary method of your component.
-- Document inputs/outputs and defaults in docstrings.

-Before contributing, new team members should:

 1. **Review the architecture** - Understand which components use abstract classes
 2. **Check existing implementations** - Study similar components as templates